While I was in Tampa last week, I worked out in the parking lot of Motel 8.

 - burns more calories than running

-- great way to up the intensity in your workout
+- great way to up the intensity of your workout

-Often times I will throw a set of jump rope in with my strength training.
+Often I will throw a set of jump ropes in with my strength training.

 If you are not a great jump roper, your goal is to become a more efficient jump roper.
 This will make jump roping easier for you to do and then you can increase the intensity.

 #2 – Best Place for Your Hands